kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 `Tuple[str, ...]`

-`typing.NamedTuple` can also be used as a factory for tuple subclasses:
+Additionally, there is `typing.NamedTuple` which can be used as a factory for tuple subclasses:

 ```python
 from typing import NamedTuple, List